metrorailings/OwlBlog/content/posts/postseason-review-seahawks.md

 headline = "Postseason Review - Seattle Seahawks"

 +++
-The Patriots are seeing Wild Card weekend for the first time in over ten years, shockingly.
-So let's examine their prospects using my trusty old rubric [here](https://owlpicks.com/posts/postseason-review-team-assessment-rubric/ "Rubric").
+The Seahawks are returning to the playoffs once again as a wild card team.
+Let's see if their fortunes will be better this year using my lovely little rubric [here](https://owlpicks.com/posts/postseason-review-team-assessment-rubric/ "Rubric").

 ***